 2. Duration of Processing: MailerLite will Process Customer Data for the duration of the Services, as described in the TOU.

 3. Nature of the Processing: MailerLite provides email marketing and automation software as a service and other related services, as described in the TOU.

 4. Purpose of the Processing: The purpose of the data Processing under this DPA is the provision of the Services.

 5.1.
 "Users" - any individual accessing and/or using the Services through the Customer's account;

 5.2.
 "Subscribers" - any individual whose email address is included in the Customer's distribution list / whose information is stored on or collected via the Services / to whom Users send emails or otherwise engage or communicate with via the Services.

 6. Types of Customer Data:

 6.1.
-Users: identification and contact data (name, contact details, including email address, username); billing information (credit card details, account details, payment information); organization information (name, address, geographic location, area of responsibility, VAT code), IT information (IP address, usage data, cookies data, online navigation data, location data, browser data, access device information);
+Users: identification and contact data (name, contact details, including email address, username); billing information (billing address, payment information); organization information (name, address, geographic location, area of responsibility, VAT code), IT information (IP address, usage data, cookies data, online navigation data, location data, browser data, access device information);

 6.2.
 Subscribers: email address and any other additional information that Customer provides to MailerLite.